 He has been featured in concert with the ISO Symphonic Band and the Williamsburg Consort, as well as Regina Opera, singing works by Rodgers and Hammerstein, Bernstein, Sondheim, Boublil/Schönberg, and Tesori.
 At the Utah Festival of Opera and Musical Theater, he sang ensemble roles in Flaherty/Ahrens’ RAGTIME and Kern’s SHOWBOAT.
 At the University of Idaho, he played the Nazi Youth/Ensemble in Kander/Ebb’s CABARET.

 Timothy has received artists awards from the NATS competitions of Chicago and Spokane, University of Idaho, Roosevelt University, Arleen Auger Foundation, the American Scandinavian Society, and the Anna Sosenko Assist Trust.

 He originally trained as a light-lyric baritone, switching to tenor in late 2012.
 Some earlier repertoire includes Seargent of Police in Gilbert and Sullivan’s THE PIRATES OF PENZANCE, Ben in Menotti’s THE TELEPHONE, Hymen in Purcell’s THE FAIRY QUEEN, Captain William Clark in Ching’s THE CORPS OF DISCOVERY, and baritone soloist in Duruflé’s REQUIEM.

 Growing up close to nature, Timothy has a fondness for all things outdoors — mainly hiking, working in the yard, and watching wildlife.
 He also has a penchant for baking and cooking, and enjoys doing all this with his husband, Brian.
-When not working, he divides his time between Brooklyn, New York, and a home in the Catskills.
+When not working, he divides his time between Pittsburgh, Pennsylvania, and a home in the Catskills.